Chapter

 What does John 4:53 mean?

 The father mentioned here is some kind of nobleman or court official.
-He had traveled from Capernaum to Cana, in order to ask Jesus for healing on behalf of his son (John 4:46–47).
-In his grief, the man insisted that Jesus come back in order to make his son well.
-Jesus, on the other hand, made a point about the difference between knowing something, and trusting something.
-By telling the man to go back home, Jesus was testing his faith—trust—in what he was being told.
+He had traveled from Capernaum to Cana, to ask Jesus for healing on behalf of his son (John 4:46–47).
+In his grief, the man insisted that Jesus come back to make his son well (John 4:49).
+Jesus made a point about the difference between knowing something and trusting something.
+By telling the man to go back home, Jesus was testing his faith—trust—in what he was being told (John 4:50).

 The man had to wait quite some time.
-Cana and Capernaum are nearly 25 miles apart, and the prior verse refers to the moment of healing as "yesterday."
+Cana and Capernaum are nearly twenty-five miles apart, or about forty kilometers, and the prior verse refers to the moment of healing as "yesterday."
 This means several things.
 First, the boy was healed exactly when Jesus spoke the words.
 Second, this was done at a distance, meaning Jesus' powers were not limited by space or distance.
 Third, the man's prayer had been answered long before he knew about the answer.

 Second, this event proves that God may answer our prayers without making us aware.
 The man's son was healed at the very moment Jesus spoke, but he didn't find out until the next day (John 5:52).
 Simply because we haven't seen proof of God's work does not mean He's done nothing.